-If you are not topdressing an existing crop, be sure to till or harrow in any organic material, lime (or sulfur), and phosphate amendments to be sure of complete reaction and better availability.
+If you are not topdressing an existing crop, be sure to till or harrow in any compost, manure, lime (or sulfur), and phosphate amendments to ensure complete soil contact and better availability.
 These materials and nutrients do not readily move from the surface through the root zone when topdressed and will not move deeper than an inch or two during the growing season.

-Because soils have a poor capacity to hold available nitrogen, a split application of nitrogen fertilizer is desirable for many crops, whether you use a chemical or organic nitrogen source.
-Plants need most of their seasonal nitrogen requirements during the period of rapid stem and leaf growth in early to mid-summer.
+Because soils have a poor capacity to hold available nitrogen, a split application of nitrogen fertilizer is desirable for most crops, whether you use a chemical or organic nitrogen source.
+Plants need most of their seasonal nitrogen requirements during the period of rapid stem and foliar growth in early to mid-summer.
 Nitrogen applied just before this rapid growth stage is less likely to be lost from the root zone before the plant actually needs it.
 This is particularly important during years of heavy rainfall.
 Problems can also occur if nitrogen fertilizer is applied too late in the growing season.
-Specific recommendations for split application of nitrogen fertilizer will appear for those crops which will most benefit from it.
-Supplemental mid-season nitrogen tests will also be recommended for all corn and potato crops.
+Specific recommendations for split application of nitrogen fertilizer will appear for those crops that will most benefit from it.